 Each had a job to do such as guarding or herding, pulling a cart or hunting large prey.
 Their massive size and thick muscular builds proved valuable even to Stone Age people.

 Their confidence and independent natures allowed them to work independently of people making them especially good at guarding.

 Many could be docile and loving, keeping people warm at night, but then react instantaneously if the need arose.

-Today, Giant Dog Breeds are still be used in many of the same ways as they have done for millennium, but most are also beloved members of a family.
+Today, Giant Dog Breeds are still be used in many of the same ways as they have done for millennia, but most are also beloved members of a family.

 Breeders have tried to breed out some of those less desirable traits that made them fierce but effective guardians.
-This makes them better pets, but they do retain many of those old traits.
+This makes them better household pets, but they do retain some of those old traits.

 As a general rule, large breed dogs such as those on these pages require an experienced confident owner.